driesvanspauwen/nuffalo-jill/README.md

 # nuffalo-jill
 A repository for the website of Nuffalo Jill, an electoral team for the VTK elections.

-The website is built with a Strapi backend running on top of NodeJS.
+The website is built with a Strapi backend and Next.js frontend.
 Strapi provides an admin panel that we use to create objects such as events in the election week or scores that players obtain in our game.
 The Strapi framework comes with a SQLite database.
-For the frontend, React is used.

 # Installation
 ### Requirements